fawkesley/calories-project/README.md

+# Calorie Counter Demo Application

+This is a project demonstrating a simple static React JS frontend communicating with a RESTful API built with Django Rest Framework.

-## Run Backend
+## Run the backend (API)

-Backend is written in Python / Django.
+The backend is written in Django 1.8.

+### Install

 ```
 virtualenv venv